oroinc/documentation/commerce/user_guide/getting_started/records/records_grids.rst

 .. important::
      Records may have more fields than you can use to filter data by.
 The list of fields by which you can filter data is defined by the system administrator.
-If you are a system administrator, see the **Show Grid Filter** field of the :ref:`Other Entity Field Properties <doc-entity-fields-properties-other>`.
+If you are a system administrator, see the **Show Grid Filter** field of the Other Entity Field Properties.

 .. _doc-grids-actions-filters-apply: